Rendezvous Road groundwater issues

 In more recent times there has been concern about potential PFAS contamination of groundwater.
 This has primarily focused on sites where firefighting foams have been used, including at defence and airport sites, which is not the case at this site.

-As the awareness of the presence of these substances is recent, testing for them at the former Rendezvous Rd landfill site started from mid 2017.
-PFAS was identified in groundwater at the former landfill site and advised to the Department in July 2017.
-Since that time further testing has been conducted which has identified PFAS in groundwater at properties immediately north of Rendezvous Rd.
-Further testing will be undertaken to determine any presence in groundwater under other properties.
+As the awareness of the presence of these substances is recent, testing for them at the former Rendezvous Road landfill site started from mid 2017.
+PFAS was identified in groundwater at the former landfill site and advised to DWER in July 2017.
+Since that time further testing has been conducted which has identified PFAS in groundwater at properties immediately north of Rendezvous Road.
+Further testing will be undertaken to determine any presence in groundwater on other properties.

 There is no change in potential risk, as groundwater should already not be used for any purpose without testing.

 The levels of PFAS identified are a considerable order of magnitude less than what has been identified at defence and airport sites.